Programs for Homeless Children and Youth

 Transportation will be provided for homeless students attending their school of origin or the school serving their temporary nighttime location, except for walkers.
 A PPW will assist in arranging transportation.
 If your child misses school due to lack of transportation, the absence will be excused.
 If a homeless student becomes permanently housed during the school year, he or she will continue to receive transportation until the end of that school year.

 The CCPS Homeless Liaison, Pupil Personnel Worker, or other school staff can help you do the following:

 ■ Locate and obtain enrollment documents and school records

 ■ Seek additional services such as special education, gifted and talented programs, tutoring, counseling, etc.

 ■ Seek support from appropriate community agencies such as Human Services Program (HSP)

 ■ Answer questions about getting a waiver of school-related fees or school supplies

 Homeless teenagers often face barriers to school enrollment and access to services.
-CCPS shall provide educational and support services to students in secondary schools.
 Barriers to earning full or partial credit shall be identified and removed, when feasible.
 All homeless students shall receive assistance from the school counselor regarding opportunities for college education.
-The school counselor will meet with the student to help guide the process of applying for college and financial aid.
-In addition, all homeless students shall be informed of their status as an independent for college financial aid and obtain assistance to receive verification for the FAFSA.
+The school counselor will meet with the student to provide guidance in applying for college and financial aid.
+In addition, all homeless unaccompanied youth shall be informed of their status as an independent for college financial aid and obtain assistance to receive verification for the FAFSA.